Back to blog

 Understanding Angular integration with headless CMS

-Integrating Angular with a headless CMS involves leveraging APIs to fetch and display data.
-First, you set up HTTP client services to make API requests and use SDKs specific to the headless CMS.
-Configure your environment to manage APIs and endpoints, and you can then implement data fetching in Angular.
+Integrating Angular with a headless CMS uses APIs to retrieve and present data.
+Initially, you create HTTP client services to send API requests and use SDKs specific to headless CMS.
+Configure your environment to manage APIs and endpoints.
+You can then implement data fetching in Angular.

 API-based content management